Can You Overdose On CBD Oil?

 It’s physiologically impossible to overdose on CBD – in fact, in order for CBD to present any level of toxicity to the body, you’d have to take over 20,000 mg in a very short span of time.
 On a practical level, this is almost completely impossible.

 For comparison, most highly dosed gummies, edibles, and drinks contain only 10mg of CBD.
 In 2017, the World Health Organization released a statement claiming that CBD is well-tolerated by most people and has a vanishingly small potential for harm.

 At Happy Tea, most CBD drinks are crafted with 10 mg of CBD per dose, which the majority of users boast is both gentle and effective enough to create a therapeutic effect.
 Check out the array of different products available at Happy Tea.

 What Are The Symptoms Of Taking Too Much CBD?

 Just because it’s impossible to overdose on CBD, doesn’t mean that there’s no side effects of taking too much.
 Depending on your stature and body weight, the proper dose to take will differ from person to person.

 If you’ve taken “too much”, you may feel slightly more drowsy than normal.
 Depending on certain medications you take or your own physiology, you may experience changes in appetite, digestive discomfort, or slight dizziness for an hour or two after consumption.

 For those taking prescription medications, check out if there is a “grapefruit warning” on the label.
-CBD, like grapefruit, is known to potentiate or decrease the metabolism of certain prescriptions.
+CBD may decrease the metabolism of certain prescriptions.
 Consult with your primary care physician to see if you can configure CBD into your diet.

 What Is CBD?